MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-authentication/auth-bot-AAD.md

 ## Initiate authentication flow

 Authentication flow should be triggered by a user action.
-You should not open the authentication pop-up automatically because this is likely to trigger the browser's pop-up blocker as well as confuse the user.
+You should not open the authentication pop-up automatically because this is likely to trigger the browser's pop-up blocker and confuse the user.

 ## Add UI to start authentication